 (a) The Master and the Carrier shall be at liberty to comply with any order or directions or recommendations in connection with the transport under this Contract of carriage given by any Government or Authority, or anybody acting or purporting to act on behalf of such Government or Authority, or having under the terms of the insurance on the vessel the right to give such orders or directions or recommendations.

 (b) Should it appear that the performance of the transport would expose the vessel or any cargo on board to risk of seizure or damage or delay in consequence of war, warlike operations, blockade, riots, civil commotion or piracy, or any person on board to the risk of loss of life or freedom, or that any such risk has increased, the Master may discharge the cargo at port of loading or any other safe and convenient port.
 The Master may in his absolute discretion decide to proceed in a convoy or a joint sailing with other vessels or to choose an alternative, non-direct route to protect the crew, vessel and cargo.
-Any time, including waiting time thereby lost, shall be for the account of the Merchant calculated at the detention/demurrage rate.
-Any additional costs including the additional cost of time lost sailing an alternate route (e.g., rounding Africa) shall be for Merchant's account and shall be calculated at the detention or demurrage rate.
+Any time, including waiting time thereby lost, shall be for the account of the Merchant calculated at the detention rate.
+Any additional costs such as but not limited to additional bunkers used plus the additional cost of time lost sailing an alternative route (e.g., rounding Africa) shall be for Merchant's account.
+The additional cost of time lost shall be calculated at the detention rate.

 (c) Should it appear that the vessel and/or the crew are exposed to a highly infectious or contagious disease and/or a risk of quarantine or other restrictions whatsoever related to such a disease, epidemics, ice, labour troubles, labour obstructions, strikes, lockouts (whether on board or on shore), difficulties in loading or discharging either at the port/place of loading and/or at the port/place of discharge and/or any other port/place/ Waterway en route, or that any such risk/exposure has increased, the Master and/or the Carrier shall be at liberty (1) not to call the port/place of loading and/or (2) if the vessel has arrived the port/place of loading not to load the cargo and/or (3) to discharge the cargo at the port/place of loading or any other safe and convenient port/place.
 In case of number (1) and/or (2) the Merchant shall nominate an alternative safe port/place within 48 running hours after receipt of Carrier's notice, failing the Carrier shall be entitled to deadfreight as liquidated damages calculated pursuant to clause 11(h) or 11(i).